Azure/bicep-types-az/generated/mediaservices/microsoft.media/2015-10-01/types.md

 * **scope**: string (ReadOnly): The authorization scope.
 * **secondaryAuthEndpoint**: string (ReadOnly): The secondary authorization endpoint.
 * **secondaryKey**: string (ReadOnly): The secondary key for the Media Service resource.

+## StorageAccount
+### Properties
+* **id**: string (Required): The id of the storage account resource.
+Media Services relies on tables and queues as well as blobs, so the primary storage account must be a Standard Storage account (either Microsoft.ClassicStorage or Microsoft.Storage).
+Blob only storage accounts can be added as secondary storage accounts (isPrimary false).
+* **isPrimary**: bool (Required): Is this storage account resource the primary storage account for the Media Service resource.
+Blob only storage must set this to false.